cpske/programming1/About.md

 ### Programming Tools You Will Need

 1. **Java 8 JDK** and JRE.
 The JDK includes a JRE.
-Older versions do not have some features we will use.
+[Download from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-2. **Java IDE**  Good ones are: Eclipse, Netbeans, and IntelliJ IDEA.
-BlueJ is good for beginners and for trying out code.
+2. **Java IDE**  Good ones are [BlueJ](https://bluej.org), Eclipse, Netbeans, and IntelliJ IDEA.
+BlueJ is good for trying out code and visualization.
 I use BlueJ in class.
 In BlueJ, you can visualize code, interactively run code (without compiling), and inspect objects.
 3. **Git command line tool.**  IDEs include a git tool but you still need the command line git program.
 Download from: http://git-scm.org/download/.
 4. **UML editor is helpful.** Eclipse, Netbeans, and IDEA have UML extensions that can generate class diagram from Java code.
 [Violet](https://sourceforge.net/projects/violet/files/violetumleditor/) is a simple, easy-to-use UML editor written in Java.
 I use version 2.0.1 (not the newest) because it inserts less space.